-Table 8 contains a summary of potential player salaries under various revenue sharing percentages.
-Panel A contains calculations if every scholarship player received the same salary while Panel B contains estimates if each school designated a set of players that matched the roster sizes of the professional sports.
+Table 9 contains a summary of potential player salaries under various revenue sharing percentages.
+Panel A contains calculations if every scholarship player received the same salary while Panel B contains estimates if each college designated a set of players that matched the roster sizes of the professional sports.
 Panel A shows that football players could receive an annual salary of nearly \$220,000 if they shared only 30 percent of their sport specific revenue.
-This salary rises to over \$360,000 if they shared 50 percent of revenue, as is currently done in the NFL.43 Similarly, men's basketball players could earn between \$300,000 and \$500,000.
-These estimated salaries are significantly higher than the current average value of full scholarships these athletes are currently receiving, which are shown in Appendix Table OA.12.44
+This salary rises to over \$360,000 if they shared 50 percent of revenue, as is currently done in the NFL.55 Similarly, men's basketball players could earn between \$300,000 and \$500,000.
+These estimated salaries are significantly higher than the current average value of full scholarships these athletes are currently receiving, which are shown in Appendix Table OA.16.56 The range of salaries shown in Table 9 under different labor shares can also provide some context for the salaries athletes would receive on average as bargaining power changes relative to the professional leagues, or as cash compensation is offset from the inclusion of non-wage benefits through the bargaining process.
+This would include the value of academic resources, training, facilities, and other amenities that athletes receive from their athletic departments.57

 If we consider revenue sharing that is within rather than across conferences, there would be meaningful variation in the potential salaries.
-This reflects that fact that either conferences have varied in their ability to capture the value generated by their revenue sports or in their ability to create value in the first place.
+This reflects the fact that either conferences have varied in their ability to capture the value generated by their revenue sports or in their ability to create value in the first place.
 For example, the Big Ten conference was a forerunner in creating a television network and has successfully expanded its footprint to increase the value of that offering.
 By contrast, the Pac-12 has been less successful at negotiating large payouts - a fact that results in meaningfully lower annual payments to its conference members (Wilner 2020).
 Examining potential conference level salaries for players (and assuming a 50 percent revenue sharing) shows the lowest football salary in the Atlantic Coast Conference (ACC) of nearly \$270,000 and the highest salary in the Big Ten at nearly \$440,000.
-For basketball, the lowest salary would be in the Pac-12 at approximately \$300,000 and the highest would be in the ACC at just over \$600,000.45
+For basketball, the lowest salary would be in the Pac-12 at approximately \$300,000 and the highest would be in the ACC at just over \$600,000.58